brown-ccv/jaworski-cellseg/README.md

 ### Load dataset

-The top widget includes a button to open a file selection window.
-Click on "Select File," choose the .oir dataset, and then click the "Open BioImage" button in the widget.
+The top tool includes a button to open a file selection window.
+Click on "Select File," choose the .oir dataset, and then click the "Open BioImage" button to load the data.

    <img src="images/README/load_dataset_widget.png" alt="Image description"
    width="280" height="160">